Solar-network/docs/docs/tutorials/iot/examples/arduino/client/esp32/README.md

 /**
  * This sketch covers how to use the Cpp-Client API.
- * It allows your ESP32 to send requests to an Swipechain node */
+ * It allows your ESP32 to send requests to an Solar node */

  /**